ngocpham98/project1-todolist/README.md

 ## Introduction

-This project is an basic todolist web written by nodejs
+This project is a basic todolist web written by nodejs

 ## Build Process